 However, in a twist of good fortune for the people of Nelson, it was in 1965 that the Nelson City Council purchased the Langbein orchard historic house and surrounding land, with a view to developing a garden.
 Jim Samuels, who believed that Nelson grew the best roses in the world, was one of many citizens who encouraged the Council to purchase the Stoke property and to establish a formal rose garden.

-With the situation on their hands of a closing-down nursery, the couple offered to donate the rootstock and the budwood needed for a new garden.
-The Samuels’ were happy to share their extensive rose collection with the City rather than send it elsewhere.
+As the nursery was closing-down, the couple offered to donate the rootstock and the budwood needed for a new garden.
+The Samuels were happy to share their extensive rose collection with the City rather than send it elsewhere.
 The superintendent of the Parks and Reserve Department Mr Leigh, whose staff became responsible for creating the garden, were grateful for the offer.

-With their enthusiasm for rose work and support for what was to become Broadgreen, Jim and Rima worked for several years at the Nelson City Council nursery, helping staff grow rootstock from the strong briar roses at their nursery.
+With their enthusiasm for rose work and support for what was to become Broadgreen House and Garden, Jim and Rima worked for several years at the Nelson City Council nursery, helping staff grow rootstock from the strong briar roses at their nursery.
 They grafted 250 varieties of budwood onto the rootstock to prepare 2056 rose bushes.
 Not only were they prepared to donate backbreaking work, but Jim also served on the Rose Sunday publicity committee, to help make Nelson’s first ‘Rose Sunday’ a success.